sol-vin/world_gen/README.md

 ```

 #### Making your own passes
-Either override the methods get_tile_* and get_block_* after inheriting a pass or use  a ProcPass to inline define during make_passes.
+Either override the methods get_tile_* and get_block_* after inheriting a pass or use a FinitePass or InfinitePass to inline define during make_passes.

 ```crystal
 require "../../data/pass"